buschman-lab/ProjectTemplate/README.md

 Contents of the data folder should not be committed to the github repository (*the data folder can be included to the .gitignore file - this is already done in the template*) .
 Ideally a script in `scripts` is used to download publicly available data into the `data/raw` folder.
 In climate science, some datasets (like large global climate model datasets) might not be available publicly or are simply too large to download quickly.
 In this case we recommend linking the files (using absolute filepaths) into the `data/raw` folders using a script(which itself should reside in `scripts`).
 > No content of `data/raw` should ever be modified manually.

 Often the raw data has to be subset, cleaned or preprocessed in some other way.
-It is recommended that you have a script that, either in `notebooks` or in `source`, that read data from `data/raw` and writes into `data/processed`.
+It is recommended that you have a script, either in `notebooks` or in `source`, that reads data from `data/raw` and writes into `data/processed`.
 This ensures that anyone can reproduce the same results given the identical source data.
 It is also to a large part self-documenting.

 ### `methods` folder
 This folder should include all of the documentation for the tools and techniques used during data collection.
 This will serve as a useful documentation for relevant literature.
 Ideally, this would be organized according to topic (e.g., in subfolders).
 In addition, it is highly recommended that you include a summary of each manuscript as it relates to the current project.
 These documents can be updated regularly as the project evolves.
 This is invaluable for thinking about how the current project relates to the literature and when writing the manuscript.